 This mixing makes it harder and harder to accurately detect relatives as you go further back, so don’t count on it working for more than five or six generations most of the time.

 But that’s still plenty for you to connect with living third, fourth, and sometimes fifth cousins.

-If you do want to have mtDNA and YDNA testing done as well, you’ll have to look to a different company for those (see our recommendations here).
+If you do want to have mtDNA and YDNA testing done as well, you’ll have to look to a different company for those (see our guide to DNA test kits).

 How Does MyHeritage DNA Stack Up?